 To ensure equitable judging of all entries, strict adherence to the length of the narrative is required.
 This should be submitted electronically as a companion document to the PDF.

-First place winners in all categories agree to allow the winning entry to be shared on the AAF website following the recognition of winners at ADMERICA.
+First place winners in all categories agree to allow the winning entry to be shared on the AAF website following the recognition of winners during ADMERICA.

 The AAF secures a separate panel of judges for each category of the competition.
 Each panel is composed of individuals who have professional expertise in the category that they are judging.
 Each judge reviews and scores all entries using the following criteria and point values.
 Total points equal 100.